GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/README.md

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.

+WinAPI seemingly doesn't like some C++ stdlib assets, I will be going as much as possible with WinAPI assets.